-The process of making an instrument is made by luthiers, which is what we call someone who builds, repairs, or restores string instruments, like the violins.
+A violin is made by a luthier, which is what we call someone who builds, repairs, or restores string instruments.
 It is believed the word comes from the French name luth, meaning lute.

-A violin life starts by choosing and analyzing the wood.
+A violin’s life starts by choosing and analyzing the wood.

-The wood choice will directly influence the violin sound at the end.
+The choice of wood will directly influence the violin sound in the end.
 The back and the top pieces are cut to the shape of the instrument.
 The butterflied-shaped pieces are shaved by hand.

-The purfling is smoothly inlaid and follows the knife-cut facets of the edge closely.
+The purfling is smoothly inlaid and closely follows the knife-cut facets of the edge.
 It fits snugly into its channel with no sign of any filler, although there are several unconcealed gaps where the purflings do not quite meet in the corner mitres.

 The bass bar, the heart of the violin

 It is probably a very important part of the creation of the instrument, and it mainly has 2 roles.

 First, to support the top.
 Without it, the top would collapse due to the combination of the pressure and tension of the strings.
 When the instrument is played, the bridge exerts a lot of weight straight down through the center of the top.